 - To turn a visitor into a loyal customer, you need to build trust in your healthcare brand

 Increasingly, healthcare consumers expect personalised advice, care, and support.
-Healthcare providers are creating solutions to gather more user-generated data to offer customised services, and producing wearables to monitor health, and influence the course and choices of care.
+Healthcare providers therefore, must create solutions to gather more user-generated data to offer customised services.
+They also should invest in wearables to monitor health.

 1. Nurture unknown prospects

-This is where the real value of having a website that personalises content and the user journey for visitors comes into its own.
-Investing in a website platform which allows you to push tailored content in the right place, at the right time, to the right person, will mean your organisation can:
+This is where the real value of having a website with dynamic content comes into its own.
+Investing in a Digital Experience Platform (DXP) which allows you to push tailored content allows your organisation to: